sadranafe/React_class/README.md

 ## Technologies Used
 - React : front-end JavaScript library for building user interfaces.
 - TailwindCSS : A utility-first CSS framework packed with classes.
+- Axios : Promise based HTTP client for the browser and node.js.

 ## Getting started